KaladaJumbo/fewpjs-build-the-example/README.md

 Here's the specification:

-* Add the `.hidden` class to the error modal in the HTML so it does not appear when the page first loads
+* Add the `.hidden` class to the error model in the HTML so it does not appear when the page first loads
 * When a user clicks on an empty heart ("Recognizing events")
   * Invoke `mimicServerCall` to simulate making a server request